aiur100/orbitalNotes/README.md

-#Orbital Notes
+# Orbital Notes

-@Author Christopher R. Hill
+**Author**: Christopher R. Hill

-chrishill9@gmail.com
+**Email**: chrishill9 [ AT ] gmail [ A-DOT ] com

+### Overview
+This is a fun little project using JavaScript and an HTML5 canvas, paired with some parametric equations used to simulate simple orbits.

+The orbits are paired recorded piano sounds at specific intervals, in this way, creating a sort of musical-instrument.
-*This is a fun little project using JavaScript and an HTML5 canvas *The buttons create notes that move in an elipsis and emit a tone at a particular point.
+The buttons create notes that move in an elipsis and emit a tone at a particular point.

+### Development

+**Requirements:**
+* npm and bower (latest versions of both)
+* Once this project is cloned on your machine, you can run [ `bower install` ]

+### Libraries
+* JQuery
+* SweetAlert2
+* Bootstrap